cosmos/ibc/papers/2020-05/src/host-requirements.md

 &nbsp;

-The host state machine must support a module system, whereby self-contained, potentially mutually distrusted packages of code can safely execute on the same ledger, control how and when they allow other modules to communicate with them, and be identified and manipulated by a "master module" or execution environment.
+The host state machine must support a module system, whereby self-contained, potentially mutually distrusted packages of code can safely execute on the same ledger, control how and when they allow other modules to communicate with them, and be identified and manipulated by a "controller module" or execution environment.

 \vspace{3mm}